ehsnik/HHSRwSWB/README.md

 - Caregiver fatigue modeling
 - Time-dependent travel times

 To solve the problem efficiently, a **column generation-based heuristic algorithm** is proposed.
-The pricing subproblem (i.e., caregiver routing) is solved using a customized labeling algorithm incorporating several novel feasibility and dominance features.
+The pricing subproblem (i.e., caregiver routing) is solved using a customized labeling algorithm incorporating several feasibility and dominance features.

 Computational experiments show:
 - Up to **99% reduction in computational time**